-06 Dec What every musician ought to know about hand/wrist/elbow injuries.
+06 Dec What every musician ought to know about hand, wrist and elbow injuries

-As a hand therapist, I see a lot of musicians with hand/wrist/elbow injuries and pain.
+As hand therapists, we see a lot of musicians with painful hand, wrist and elbow injuries.
 Most are keen to get back to their music as soon as possible.
 Some are worried about the impact that their injury will have on their ability to play music.
-Most of them ask me the following questions.
+Most of them ask the following questions.

 How much soreness is normal?

 If you’re sore for longer than a few hours, you’re overdoing it.

 You can overdo it by playing for too long or too hard.
 You may be in a slightly incorrect position or posture.
 Or, you may be using a slightly incorrect instrument or set up.
 This will put extra strain on parts of your body.

 It’s best to be free from post playing soreness before your next bout of playing.
 If you’re regularly sore, recalculate the amount of time you play.
 Most importantly, if you are regularly working to the limit, be very careful not to increase suddenly.